Information for Prospective and Accepted Students

 We welcome prospective and accepted students and their families to the Computer Science Department at Rensselaer!
 Use this webpage to familiarize yourself with our department and get some of your questions answered.

 About the Department

 Our undergraduate program is both rigorous and flexible.
-Our rigor makes our students highly desirable for employment after graduation, with the average starting salary for computer science students graduating in 2020 just over $96,000.
+Our rigor makes our students highly desirable for employment after graduation, with the average starting salary for computer science students graduating in 2020 or 2021 at just over $96,000.
 Our program's flexibility enables our students to earn dual majors in computer science and another discipline, including various fields of engineering (e.g., computer and systems engineering), as well as mathematics (MATH), information technology and web science (ITWS), business and management (BMGT), games and simulation arts and sciences (GSAS), electronic media arts and communication (EMAC), and many more.
 Close to 40% of our majors are dual majors, and many students also pursue minors in other fields.

 Select the URLs below for more specific information (all URLs open in a new browser window):

 - Welcome Letter for Computer Science